 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-We'll use ROE to examine Mueller Water Products, Inc. (NYSE:MWA), by way of a worked example.
+To keep the lesson grounded in practicality, we'll use ROE to better understand Mueller Water Products, Inc. (NYSE:MWA).

 Return on Equity = Net Profit ÷ Shareholders' Equity